kpym/latex-fast-compile/README.md

 # latex-fast-compile

-A small executable that use `mylatexformat` to precompiled the header and speed up next compilations with `pdflatex`.
+A small executable that pre-compile the preamble to speed up future compilations (with `pdflatex`).
+Then, it watches for file changes, and automatically recompile the source `.tex` file using this precompiled preamble.

 ## Usage